learningworks/moodle-block_advnotifications/README.md

 * Option to automatically remove user (dismissed/seen) records that relates to notifications that don't exist anymore
 * AJAX used to improve user-experience and simplify (managing) processes
 * Instance/Context-based or global/site-wide notifications
+* Live preview when making/editing a notification

 #### *Work-in-Progress!*

 #### Work still being done:

-* Live Preview when making/editing a notification
+* Nothing currently.....